 As with most alternative investments, liquidity is limited, and valuations are more complex than equity investments.

-With that, Vinovest uses millions of data points from private and public markets to estimate the value of your bottle of wine.
+Vinovest uses millions of data points from private and public markets to estimate your wine bottle’s value.

 What Happens If I Want To Sell My Portfolio?